 When is the best time to buy a Medigap policy?

-The best time to buy a Medigap plan is during your open enrollment period.
-Your open enrollment period starts on the first day of the month in which you turn 65 AND are enrolled in Medicare parts A and B.
+The best time to buy a Medicare supplement plan is during your open enrollment period.
+Your open enrollment period starts on the first day of the month in which you turn 65 AND are enrolled in Medicare parts A and B. You should enroll in a prescription drug plan at this time as well.

 During your open enrollment period an insurance company cannot refuse to offer you any Medigap plan it sells.